ayushrath63/UCLA_CS32/Notes/09-StacksAndQueues.md

 Private Data: a stack
 Steps:
 - Start at leftmost token
-- If token is a number, push it onto the stacks
+- If token is a number, push it onto the stack
 - Else if the token is an operator:
   - Pop top value into variable v2, second-to-top item into variable v1
   - Apply operator to v1 and v2 (e.g. v1/v2)
-  - Push result to the stacks
+  - Push result to the stack
 - If there are more tokens, advance to next token and go back to step 2
 - After all tokens have been processed, top item of stack is the answer